 There are no winners here.
 I wasted my time.
 Their opinions changed not at all.
 I have all the evidence and all the statistics and all the reasoned arguments.
 It makes no difference.

 I can stand here with my pile of swords, but no one really wins.

-Until people learn empathy; until people learn to stop punching down and judging the less fortunate as somehow deserving of the their fate, the rich will stay rich and leave us where we are, fighting in the ashes over the crumbs.
+Until people learn empathy; until people learn to stop punching down and judging that the less fortunate deserve to be poor, the rich will stay rich and leave us where we are, fighting in the ashes over the crumbs.